Ted Daniel: Biography

 Ted Daniel has held workshops at Amherst College, Bennington College, Williams College and the University of Hosei in Tokyo, Japan.
 He has also conducted a seminar in Madrid, Spain, as well as work in his community conducting summer music workshops for high and college age students.
 Daniel has produced three albums under his own name: The Ted Daniel Sextet on Ujamaa Records, Tapestry on Sun Records, and In The Beginning on Altura recordings.
 This recording features a twelve-piece ensemble including such artist as Oliver Lake, Arthur Blythe, Charles Tyler and David Murray.

-Eventually this ensemble evolved into a larger group called "Energy".
+Eventually this ensemble evolved into a larger group called "Energy", an eighteen-piece band recorded live at Ali's Alley, a double album release on Ujamma Records in 2023.

 Daniel has been the recipient of a NEA compositional grant and awarded "Talent Deserving Wider Recognition" from Downbeat Magazine.
 Presently, he is writing and performing with his new group, the International Brass and Membrane Corporation (IBMC).
 This trio was conceived as a flexible and expandable creative music performance group, which utilizes instruments from the brass and membrane instrument families.
 He has also made several recordings with Charles Compo's "The Phibes" band.
 On May 20, 2008, Porter Records reissued Ted Daniel's Tapestry album, with a bonus track from the original performance of 1974 recorded at Ornette Coleman's Artist House.
-Daniel has also formed a duo with Michael Marcus on Bb clarinet and Daniel on trumpet and assorted brass.
+Daniel has also formed a duo with Michael Marcus on B♭ clarinet and Daniel on trumpet and assorted brass.
 Their first release self-titled Duology on Boxholder Records received excellent reviews.
-Duology's second CD on Soul Note Records, entitled Golfen Atoms, was released in June 2008.
+Duology's second CD on Soul Note Records, entitled Golden Atoms, was released in June 2008.
 In May 2009, Ujamaa Records released the Ted Daniel Trio CD The Loft Years), Volume one.